adazalewska/adazalewska/README.md

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning:
   - HTML / CSS
-  - JavaScript (inter alia DOM, events, forms, ES6, fetch API etc.)
+  - JavaScript (inter alia DOM, events, forms, ES6, fetch API, testing etc.)
   - REACT (soon)
 - 📫 How to reach me: ada.zalewska@protonmail.com
 - ⚡ Fun fact: I have worked in marketing as a PR Account Executive in the technology industry with clients such as Logitech, Sharp, HP - I know what it means to work with clients and know how to meet their expectations.